-Northwest Louisiana Family Justice Initiative
+Northwest Louisiana Family Justice Center - NOW OPEN

-HOW THE INITIATIVE GOT STARTED STARTED
+HOW THE INITIATIVE GOT STARTED

 In 2003, during District Attorney J. Schuyler Marvin’s first elected term as the District Attorney for the 26th Judicial District, the concept of the Family Justice Center for Northwest Louisiana grew out of the subcommittee of Faith-Based and Grass-Roots Advisory Committee.
 District Attorney J. Schuyler Marvin established the Faith-based and Grass-Roots Advisory Committee to build coalitions, stretch resources, and find ways to effectively address the revitalization of communities in Northwest Louisiana.